TheWaveWarden/aoe2-color-tool/README.md

 ## Just here to use the tool?

-See releases page to the right if you just want to download the tool.
+See [releases page](https://github.com/TheWaveWarden/aoe2-color-tool/releases) to the right and download the latest `AoE2ColorTool.zip` if you just want to download the tool.

 ## Building the tool from source
 This tool uses JUCE and C++ to build a standalone modding tool.
 Please make sure you have installed: